Workers' Rights

 Protecting Rights on the Job

 Workers whose rights are not being respected can take action in several ways.
-If the law is on your side and I believe I can be of assistance, I can:
+If the law is on your side and we believe we can be of assistance, we can take various steps for you, or help you take steps for yourself.

 See below for links to free resources about workers’ rights.